Skip Breadcrumb Links

 - Changes to the Canadian Citizenship Act - This chart outlines the recent changes to the Citizenship Act.
 The changes affect who is eligible to apply for citizenship.
 From CitizenshipCounts.ca.

-- Canadian Citizenship - Information from Citizenship and Immigration Canada (CIC) on Canadian citizenship.
+- Canadian Citizenship - Information from Immigration, Refugees and Citizenship Canada on Canadian citizenship.

-- How to Become a Canadian Citizen - CIC brochure explaining the citizenship application process and eligibility requirements.
+- How to Become a Canadian Citizen - IRCC brochure explaining the citizenship application process and eligibility requirements.

-- Fingerprinting Services - Information from CIC about fingerprinting services for citizenship applicants.
+- Fingerprinting Services - Information from IRCC about fingerprinting services for citizenship applicants.